yichuan-w/yichuan-w.github.io/docs/index.md

 Weihao Cui, Zhenhua Han, Lingji Ouyang, **Yichuan Wang**, Ningxin Zheng, Lingxiao Ma, Yuqing Yang, Fan Yang, Jilong Xue, Lili Qiu, Lidong Zhou, Quan Chen, Haisheng Tan, Minyi Guo.
 Optimizing Dynamic Neural Networks with Brainstorm .[pdf](https://www.usenix.org/system/files/osdi23-cui.pdf)

-I like to communicate with different people, so you can feel free to contact me via email or wechat:15858459091 or yichuanwang0324 or [twitter](https://twitter.com/YichuanM)
+I like to communicate with different people, so you can feel free to contact me via email wechat:15858459091 or yichuanwang0324 or [twitter](https://twitter.com/YichuanM)
-If you are willing to know more details, you can see my [CV](https://docdro.id/gN60WyG) here.
+If you are willing to know more details, you can see my [CV](https://docdro.id/AOZx9dN) here.
+If you are interested in my motivation, you can also take a look at my [SoP](https://docdro.id/OvdjJ6Q) for application.

 *:fontawesome-solid-inbox: Work Email: [yichuanjiaoda@sjtu.edu.cn](mailto:yichuanjiaoda@sjtu.edu.cn)*